crossplane/crossplane/design/design-doc-e2e-testing.md

 Going forward we would like to explore and propose using an e2e testing framework, preferably one that would be already familiar to the community.
-The chosen framework should poses the following properties:
+The chosen framework should possess the following properties:

 * Support for declarative tests.